 Tip #4: Embrace video interviewing

-There are many different video interviewing platforms that can help your organizations recruit remotely.
+There are many different video interviewing platforms that can help your organization recruit remotely.
 This new-age recruitment technique is only going to be more prevalent with time.
 Here are some useful hacks to be well-prepared for virtual interviews:

 - Check your internet connection and video conferencing software beforehand